reetu95/SupportAI/README.md

 ### 1. Baseline recall was low

-The TF-IDF + Logistic Regression baseline had a recall of 57.7%.
+The TFIDF + Logistic Regression baseline had a recall of 57.7%.

 This meant the model missed many duplicate questions.

 How I handled it:

 * Used the baseline as a benchmark.
-* Moved to transformer fine-tuning for better semantic understanding.
+* Moved to transformer fine tuning for better semantic understanding.
 * Compared multiple transformer models instead of relying on one.

 ---